Sei-cloud/Create-SVG-/README.md

 ## Contributing

-Others can contribute to this project via Github
+Others can contribute to this project via Github.

 ## Tests